Kaspersky and the Russian government: Russian invasion of Ukraine

 On 1 March 2022, the date of the first cease-fire talks between Russia and Ukraine, Eugene Kaspersky made the following statement in Twitter, "We welcome the start of negotiations to resolve the current situation in Ukraine and hope that they will lead to a cessation of hostilities and a compromise.
 We believe that peaceful dialogue is the only possible instrument for resolving conflicts.
 War isn't good for anyone".
 This statement led to much controversy as it failed to condemn Russia for invading Ukraine nor mention Russia.

 The company in an interview made a statement: "Kaspersky is focused on its mission to build a safer world.
 For 25 years, the company delivers deep threat intelligence and security expertise that is constantly transforming into innovative security solutions and services to protect businesses, critical infrastructure, governments and consumers around the globe.
 Kaspersky's business operations remain stable.
 The company guarantees the fulfillment of its obligations to partners and customers—including product delivery and support and financial transaction continuity.
 The global management team is monitoring the situation carefully and is ready to act very quickly if needed."
 This has further ignited a renewed conversation around Kaspersky and the allegations of Russian Government ties and support of the Russian Government.

 On 15 March 2022, the German Bundesamt für Sicherheit in der Informationstechnik (BSI) issued a warning against the usage of Kaspersky antivirus and cloud software, claiming that it could be used in cyberattacks against foreign agencies.
 Kaspersky responded to the BSI in a public letter by stating that the accusations are based on "political grounds" rather than on a technical assessment of its products and that it will be working with the BSI for clarification on its decision and for the means to address its and other regulators concerns.

 On 15 March 2022, Eintracht Frankfurt, German soccer club announced it terminated the sponsoring agreement with Russian software company Kaspersky with immediate effect.

-On 17 March 2022, the Italian government announced that it would curb the use of Russian anti-virus software in the public sector in the wake of Russia's invasion of Ukraine, fearing Moscow could hijack the programs to hack key websites.
+On 17 March 2022, the Italian government announced that it would curb the use of Russian antivirus software in the public sector in the wake of Russia's invasion of Ukraine, fearing Moscow could hijack the programs to hack key websites.